kereptom/credends/README.md

 5. Backward Check:
    - Once the iterative narrowing reduces the window below a specified tolerance (in frames), the candidate final frame is set to end_frame.
-   - A backward check then ensues: the algorithm moves one frame at a time backward from the candidate, verifying that each preceding frame also contains final subtitles.
+   - A backward check then ensues: the algorithm moves one second at a time backward from the candidate, verifying that  preceding frames also contains final subtitles.
    - This continues until a frame is found that does not contain final subtitles, confirming the precise boundary where the final credits start.